Atefeh97hmt/Atefeh97hmt/README.md

 - Enhancing my UI/UX skills with Figma and Adobe XD

 ## 🤝 Let’s Connect!
-Feel free to reach out for collaboration, questions, or just to chat about tech!
+Feel free to reach out for collaboration, or questions!